Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/bindings/misc.md

 ### Open Simplex

-TFC uses open simplex noise for most, if not all, of its custom worldgen, these methods provide the ability to create and customize new 2D and 3D versions of TFC's open simplex noise implementation
+TFC uses open simplex noise, a type of [noise]({% link kubejs_tfc/1.20.1/type-explanations.md %}#noises), for most, if not all, of its custom worldgen noises, these methods provide the ability to create and customize new 2D and 3D versions of TFC's open simplex noise implementation

 Method Signatures: